 A copy of German Prosecutor’s Office documents published by Azerbaijan’s Trend news agency appeared to confirm these arrests.

-The document lists the surnames of several people suspected of being involved in helping migrants to fraudulently claim asylum: Khalilbayli, Hasan, Javadov, Mammadov, and Ismayilov.
+The document lists the surnames of several people suspected of being involved in migrant smuggling: Khalilbayli, Hasan, Javadov, Mammadov, and Ismayilov.
 With the exception of Ismayilov, the names all matched up to the Musavat members who Muntazir named.

 On 21 November Azerbaijan’s APA news agency reported that the ECMC had confirmed Mehdi Khalilbayli’s arrest but that ‘for now’ he had only been charged with tax evasion.